vruusmann/blog/_posts/2019-04-07-converting_sklearn_lightgbm_pipeline_pmml.md

 As a specialized library, LightGBM offers much better performance (eg. distributed and hardware-accelerated backends) and richer parameterization options.

 Getting started with third-party libraries is fairly easy on Scikit-Learn, because everything is organized around the pipeline concept, and the roles and responsibilities of individual pipeline steps are formalized via an API.
-For example, a Scikit-Learn pipeline that was constructed around the `sklearn.ensemble.GradientBoostingClassifier` estimator class can be "upgraded" to LightGBM by simply replacing it with the `lightgbm.LGBMClassifier` estimator class.
+For example, a Scikit-Learn pipeline that was constructed around the `sklearn.ensemble.GradientBoostingClassifier` estimator class can be upgraded to LightGBM by simply replacing it with the `lightgbm.LGBMClassifier` estimator class.

 However, in order to unlock the full potential of third-party libraries, it becomes necessary to learn about their main characteristics and assumptions by systematically going through their documentation and code examples.
 It is often the case that a good portion of key functionality remains unused, because end users simply do not know about it, or cannot find a way to implement it in practice.